s0m3on35/satellite-defense-tookit/README.md

 !(docs/wiki/banner.jpg)

-> A modular, AI-powered toolkit to monitor and defend GNSS, SATCOM, and space-connected infrastructure against spoofing, jamming, firmware tampering, and telemetry anomalies.
+> A modular toolkit to monitor and defend GNSS, SATCOM, and space-connected infrastructure against spoofing, jamming, firmware tampering, and telemetry anomalies.

 ---